RobertCsordas/cluster_tool/README.md

 # Tool for running NN training on simple Linux cluster

+## TLDR

+If you want to start a new W&B project on the cluster quickly, do the following

+* Read and do the "Installation" paragraph
+* Copy the sample config file from "Configuration" to ```~/.cluster.json```.
+Modify your host list to match your cluster structure.
+* Go to the "Getting started" paragraph

 ## General idea

 It uses SSH to run things on multiple machines without any specific cluster management software.